soquasi/caveat/README.md

 This will be a playable HERE CLI XYZ tutorial (work in progress)

-The story is compiled with Inform 7 for Windows (6M62)
+The story is compiled with Inform 7 for Windows (23rd February 2018; 6M62)